+According to Biblical narratives, King Solomon of Israel built a magnificent temple in ancient Jerusalem.
 This temple was meant to house the Ark of the Covenant.
 According to Judaic sources, the temple’s construction took place sometime around 832 B.C.

-The temple has a number of legends associated with it and throughout history down to the modern era, it has evoked the possibility of hidden knowledge and wisdom among seekers of esoteric truths, adherents of Kabbalistic studies and secret societies such as the Freemasons.
+The temple has a number of legends associated with it and throughout history down to the modern era, it has evoked the possibility of hidden knowledge and wisdom among seekers of esoteric truths, adherents of Kabbalistic studies, and secret societies such as the Freemasons.

-His father, King David, wanted to construct a temple for the God’s name, but he was forbidden because he had waged wars.
-So later, King Solomon undertook the task for the construction of the temple.
+King Solomon was the son of King David and ruled over the Kingdom of Israel and Judah according to the Old Testament.
+His father, King David, wanted to construct a temple for God’s name, but he was forbidden because he had waged wars.
+So later, King Solomon undertook the task of the construction of the temple.

 There is no factual historical or archaeological evidence of the era, so researchers can’t ascertain whether the temple existed or during what period it was constructed.